SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-01-ukraine-russia.md

 <iframe width="400" height="224" src="***" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 -->

 <a id="fn1">1</a>: Not today, man.
 Not today.

-Too much crap in the world: right-wing
+Too much crap in the world: right-wingfascism, Republicans undermining democracy, screamingly hysterical anti-vaxxers, Trump _still_ not indicted (let alone convicted and imprisoned), &hellip;

-fascism, Republicans undermining democracy, screamingly hysterical anti-vaxxers, Trump _still_ not indicted (let alone convicted and imprisoned), &hellip;  I need to take Emma's advice above and find something good, just for my own survival.
+I need to take Emma's advice above and find something good, just for my own survival.
 Maybe you could do the same, and tell me about your adventures in doing so? [↩]